ebuchman/blog/content/posts/uoa-origins.md

 Neolithic.[^early-writing]
 Ever since we've had agricultural surplus, we've had technology to account for it.

-This accounting is a process of creating new, persistent computational spaces outside our brains to represent - and thereby manage - reproduction on a much grander scale.
+This latter form of accounting is a process of creating new, persistent computational spaces outside our brains to represent - and thereby manage - reproduction on a much grander scale.
 It constitutes a new medium for denominating and discharging obligations - ultimately, a new medium of money.